 Her non-fiction has been published in Granta, The White Review, PEN Transmissions, the LA Review of Books and other places.
 Her fiction has most recently been published in the Brooklyn Rail.
 Her translation of Gilbert Ahnee’s Exils was published in The White Review’s Translation Anthology in 2024.

 She has reported on Mauritius for the likes of the BBC and NBC.
 She is an alumni of the Tin House Winter Workshop 2023 and the Stinging Fly Summer School 2023.
-She was awarded a grant by the Society of Authors in 2024 for her essay collection.
+She was awarded a grant by the Society of Authors in 2024 for her essay collection, Portrait of an Island on Fire, which will be published on 19 June 2025 by Fitzcarraldo Editions.

 Short Stories